Scottish Longitudinal Study

 11. Data clearance & disclosure checks

 After running your analyses you must prepare your output files to be cleared by the SLS team before they can be released to you.
-Researchers are asked to familiarise themselves with the SLS-DSU SDC Protocol V2.0 (Mar 2021) (PDF 166KB) and SLS-SDC-Guidance-v3.5-Apr2023 (PDF 2MB).
+Researchers are asked to familiarise themselves with the SLS-DSU SDC Protocol V2.0 (Mar 2021) (Word 107KB) and SLS-SDC-Guidance-v3.5-Apr2023 (PDF 2MB).
 Please allow time at safe-setting visits to review and prepare your own output to make the stage (1) Pre-publication output request.
 By focusing on requesting only important outputs and scanning these for potentially disclosive results, the process is facilitated and you will receive your cleared outputs more rapidly.
 Clearing any stage (1) Pre-publication Output may take up to 10 working days during busy periods, especially for more complex and/or lengthy output.
 When asking for Pre-publication Outputs to be cleared please complete the SLS Pre-publication Outputs Clearance form, ensure that the outputs comply with all items on the Pre-publication Outputs checklist and save them in a numbered subfolder within the Reports/To_Be_Cleared folder.

 Following clearance, output files are encrypted and emailed to the researcher.
 Check with your Support Officer which software will be used for encryption.